1977 Philadelphia Phillies season

 The 1977 Philadelphia Phillies season was the 95th season in the history of the franchise.
-The Phillies won their second consecutive National League East division title with a record of 101–61, five games over the Pittsburgh Pirates.
+The Phillies won their second consecutive National League East title with a record of 101–61, five games over the Pittsburgh Pirates.
 The Phillies lost the NLCS to the Los Angeles Dodgers, three games to one.
 The Phillies were managed by Danny Ozark, as they played their home games at Veterans Stadium.